robday6/bon-bride/services.md

 ### Bespoke

-We offer the full bespoke service, Prices start from £1,850 this includes the following:
+We offer the full bespoke service, which includes the following:

 * FREE consultation - Max 45 mins
 * Mood Boards